cdapio/cdap/cdap-docs/hydrator-manual/source/developing-pipelines.rst

 For example, this JSON (when in a file such as ``config.json``) provides a configuration for a Batch pipeline that runs every minute, reading data from a stream *myStream* and writing to a dataset (Table) called *myTable*, without any transformations;
-when the run completes, a post-action send an email indicating that the run has completed:
+when the run completes, a post-run action send an email indicating that the run has completed:

 .. container:: highlight